 Djivan Gasparyan & Michael Brook, 1998

-With these recordings, Djivan Gasparyan and Michael Brook have fashioned a unique musical hybrid.
+With this collaboration, Armenian music icon Djivan Gasparyan and subtle Canadian guitarist/producer Michael Brook fashioned a unique musical hybrid.

 - Djivan Gasparyan And Michael Brook : Black Rock Real World : CDRW73 - Djivan Gasparyan is Armenia's greatest musician, his emotion-laden playing of the ancient duduk (an oboe-like instrument)is legendary and on "Black Rock", Michael Brook has added his beautiful shimmering guitar lines to this unique musical hybrid, making it one of the Real World label's most successful artist collaborations.
 Piccadilly Records (UK)